analogcode/Swift-Radio-Pro/README.md

 - **desc**: Short 2 or 3 world description of the station as you want it displayed (e.g. "Outlaw Country")

 - **longDesc**: Long description of the station to be used on the "info screen".
 This is optional.

+##Streaming

+- In addition to the MPMoviePlayer, I've tested it with the following . and it works rather nicely.
+You can use this Swift code as a front-end with a more robust Streaming backend.'